Gold Breakout Strategy (XAUUSD)

 SMA10 defines direction and invalidation

 If price closes on the wrong side of the SMA before entry, the setup is cancelled.
-This rule is critical on gold because quick reversals are common.

 Buy setup on XAUUSD